Carson Kelly Preview, Player Props: Tigers vs. Yankees

 Yankees Pitching Rankings

-- The Yankees' 4.06 team ERA ranks 13th among all MLB pitching staffs.
+- The Yankees have a 4.04 team ERA that ranks 13th among all league pitching staffs.

+- King (3-5) takes the mound for the Yankees to make his third start of the season.

-- The right-hander's last appearance came on Wednesday against the Washington Nationals, when he went 6 2/3 scoreless innings while allowing only one hit.
+- The right-hander last appeared on Thursday against the Washington Nationals, when he tossed 2 2/3 innings, allowing no earned runs while giving up one hit.

 © 2023 Data Skrive.
 All rights reserved.